homebridge/homebridge-config-ui-x/README.md

 * <img src="https://user-images.githubusercontent.com/3979615/59594527-56fa8c00-9137-11e9-937b-32092dfcff41.png" alt="docker" height="16px" width="16px"/> [Docker (Linux)](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Docker)
 * <img src="https://user-images.githubusercontent.com/3979615/78118531-dc46f700-7452-11ea-95e5-977f79d1904f.png" alt="synology-dsm" height="16px" width="16px"/> [Setup Homebridge on a Synology NAS](https://github.com/oznu/homebridge-syno-spk#how-to-install)

-If your platform is not listed above, see the [Manual Configuration](https://github.com/oznu/homebridge-config-ui-x/wiki/Manual-Configuration) wiki article for instructions on setting up the Homebridge UI to run as a Homebridge plugin instead of a service.
+If your platform is not listed above, or you want to use your own service manager, see the [Manual Configuration](https://github.com/oznu/homebridge-config-ui-x/wiki/Manual-Configuration) wiki article for instructions on setting up the Homebridge UI to run as a Homebridge plugin instead of a service.

 The default username is `admin` and the default password is `admin`.